Interfacial Cavitation with Surface Tension: New Insights into Failure of Particle Reinforced Polymers: Preliminaries

-In absence of surface tension ($\gamma=0$), the above formula approaches an asymptotic limit as the cavity expands (i.e. $\lambda\to\infty$); the classical bulk cavitation limit of $p_{bc}/\mu=5/2$.
-In presence of surface tension, a peak value emerges at a finite value of $\lambda$.
-We will compare this peak value to predictions of interfacial cavitation in the next sections\footnote{We would like to caution the reader of erroneous representations of the influence of surface tension on bulk cavitation in the literature.
-The influence of $\gamma$, or more precisely its dimensionless counterpart -- $\gamma/(\mu d_0)$, is nonlinear and instability may occur for $\lambda<1$ due to the pre-existing stretch imposed by surface tension (i.e. $p\neq 0$ when $\lambda =1$, as seen from \eqref{eq:neo-p}). }.
+In absence of surface tension ($\gamma=0$), the above formula for neo-Hookean material approaches an asymptotic limit as the cavity expands (i.e. $\lambda\to\infty$): the classical bulk cavitation limit of $p_{bc}/\mu=5/2$.
+In presence of surface tension, a peak value emerges at a finite value of $\lambda$, as shown in Fig. \ref{fig:lopez}(a).
+In both scenarios, the presence of a maximum pressure indicates a critical threshold for spontaneous cavity expansion, namely a cavitation instability.